silnrsi/font-awami/source/documentation/octalap.md

 The first mode, to calculate new boxes takes a command like:

-`tools/bin/octalap -q -j 0 -o source/octabox.json results/AwamiNastaliq-Regular.ttf`
+`tools/bin/octalap -q -j 0 -o source/graphite/octabox.json results/AwamiNastaliq-Regular.ttf`

 then in the wscript is a command based on:

-`tools/bin/octalap -m source/octabox.json -o results/AwamiNastaliq-Regular.ttf results/tmp/AwamiNastaliq-Regular.ttf`
+`tools/bin/octalap -m source/graphite/octabox.json -o results/AwamiNastaliq-Regular.ttf results/tmp/AwamiNastaliq-Regular.ttf`

+To create extra weights of the font:
+* Create a generic octabox.json file; modify the wscript to use it.
+* Run the smith build to create TTFs of the new weights.
+* Run octalap in the first mode above for each of the new weights.
+* Return the wscript to its original state and rebuild.